• Blog

 Employees who don't feel heard won't be engaged, so it's critical to get employee feedback on a regular basis.
 Not just to collect it, either, but to actually listen and respond to it.

-The simplest form of feedback would be a periodic employee engagement survey.
-Another option could be face-to-face check-ins or small focus groups — just as long as your company culture allows employees to express themselves freely and without fear of retribution.
-(If it doesn’t, go back to point #2!)
+Other options could be face-to-face check-ins or small focus groups—just as long as your organization allows employees to express themselves freely and without fear of retribution.

 • How often are we communicating with staff?